SimLab Group Vision

 g) Balancing formal teaching and informal outreach activities with research time

-h) Conference attendance – when and where?
+h) Conference/workshop attendance – when and where?

 i) Journals